netiam/netiam/README.md

 ## How it works

-The core idea of this library is to give you a bunch of middleware modules, which should be used to accept, validate, transform request and/or response objects.
+The core idea of this library is to give you a bunch of plugins, which should be used to accept, validate, transform request and/or response objects.